ashenafykebede/ashenafykebede_screening/README.md

 My name is Ashenafi Kebede and I am from Ethiopia.
 I am interested in webpage and software development.
 I have MSc degree in Microelectronics Engineering and Bachelor degree in Electrical Engineering.
 My personal hobbies are walking , chatting , swimming , listening music etc.

 ## Current Activities 🌱
- I’m currently attending a training about front end web development by <a href = "https://hackyourfuture.be/" target="_blank"> #HackYourFutureBelgium .</a>
+ I’m currently attending a training about frontend web development by <a href = "https://hackyourfuture.be/" target="_blank"> #HackYourFutureBelgium .</a>

 ## Websites I developed